Indian gods and goddesses represent many aspects of life, the cosmos, and human qualities, embodying strength, wisdom, devotion, and divine grace.

 34

-111-foot lingam
+giant 111-foot lingam

 In the village of Chenkal, local craftsmen have built a temple of Shiva and Parvati (whose full name is Maheshwaram Shri Shivaparvati Temple) on the territory of the temple.